InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Device storage duration and access disclosure.md

 ### <code>cookieMaxAgeSeconds</code>

 The number of seconds representing the longest potential duration for cookie storage on a device.
-Cookies are the only method of storage that permit a predictable duration to be set.
-When multiple cookies are stored, each with different storage duration, information stored on the cookie with the longest duration is represented.
-If a Vendor uses multiple cookies with differing durations, <code>cookieMaxAgeSeconds</code> represents the longest duration.
+If a Vendor uses multiple cookies with differing durations, <code>cookieMaxAgeSeconds</code> represents the cookie with the longest duration.
+Note: cookies are the only method of storage or device access that permit a predictable duration to be set.

 <table>
   <tr>